If You're Planning Your Wedding

 It can be awkward for the couple’s other Facebook friends who weren’t invited.

-If you want to discuss wedding plans with the bride or groom, then it’s polite to do it in a private way.
+If you want to discuss wedding plans with the bride or groom, it’s polite to do it in a private way.
 The couple may have hundreds of Facebook friends who aren’t on the invite list, and it’s not fair if each and every detail comes up on their news feed.
 Brides especially love to share wedding planning details, and she’ll appreciate a friendly ear to listen if you call to find out how it’s going.
-This is a busy time for the couple too, so don’t be offended if they don’t keep you up to date on every single detail!
+This is a busy time for the couple too, so don’t be offended if they don’t keep you up to date on every single detail.

 Share pics of the bride and groom.